qamk/knights-travails-top/README.md

 # Knights Travails
   Knights Travails involes determining the **shortest path** from point A to B for a chess knight.
 This program allows me to practise with **graphs**, which is another data structure.
 Up until this point I have used [Binary Search Trees](https://github.com/qamk/binary-search-tree-top), [Linked Lists](https://github.com/qamk/linked-list-top) and queues.
+Live program on [Repl.it](https://repl.it/@qamk/knights-travails-top#README.md).
   Onto the tasks!

 ## Aim and Tasks
   So the aim is fairly simple.
 A program that one of the possible ways to get from point A to B for Mr/Ms Knight.
 As for specific tasks these are to: